Autumn Flowers: Trees and Shrubs

 Jasminium officinale, common white jasmine, Zones 8-10.
 The fragrant white flowers appear through October and are prized in the warmer parts of the country.

 Osmanthus fragrans, fragrant tea olive, Zones 7-10.
-I have one of these right outside my back door and I am greeted with the sweet, delicious scent from the tiny white flowers September into March.
-The one pictured below is called 'Fodingzhu,' and there are several others including an orange-flowered one called 'Orange Supreme.'
+If I only had one fall-blooming shrub, this would be it!
+The sweet, delicious scent from the tiny white flowers September into March is intoxicating, but never over-powering.
+The one pictured below is called 'Fudingzhu,' which is especially heavy-blooming, and there are several others including an orange-flowered one called 'Orange Supreme.'
 Osmanthus f. var. aurantiacus is another good orange one--see below.
 Outstanding fragrance.
+A beautiful variegated form is 'Yinbi Shuanghui' which has green and cream foliage with pink new growth and blooms in fall and intermittently through spring.

-Osmanthus fragrans var. aurantiacus, Zones 7-10. this osmanthus has the benefit of orange autumn flowers that are perfect with fall hues--and, of course, great fragrance!
+Osmanthus fragrans var. aurantiacus, orange tea olive, Zones 7-10. this osmanthus has the benefit of orange autumn flowers that are perfect with fall hues--and, of course, great fragrance!
+However, it only blooms in fall.

 Osmanthus heterophyllus, holly osmanthus, Zones 6-9.
-Highly fragrant, and hardier than O. fragrans.
+Highly fragrant white flowers, and hardier than O. fragrans.
 Most cultivars have spiny leaves resembling holly.

 Potentilla fruticosa, bush cinquefoil, Zones 2-6.
 Small shrub that flowers summer until frost primarily in yellow, but also pink and orange-red.
 Best in the North.

-Many hybrid tea roses and others such as the Knock Out® roses are a good source for autumn flowers as they will bloom until frost.
+Many hybrid tea roses and others such as the Drift® roses, and Knock Out® roses are good sources for autumn flowers as they will bloom until frost.

 I like the David Austin English roses also for their habit of waves of blooms from spring until stopped by the cold.
-'Graham Thomas' has beautiful golden blooms with a hint of apricot and often there will be buds left on the plant that did not have a chance to open.
-'Anne Boleyn,' pictured below, was blooming in November (in Georgia).
+'Graham Thomas,' named for the famous rosarian, has beautiful golden blooms with a hint of apricot and often there will be buds left on the plant that did not have a chance to open.
+'Anne Boleyn,' named for King Henry VIII's 2nd wife (looks like she's hanging her head for the executioner), was blooming in November (in Georgia.

 Return to The Autumn Garden